Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - Across different GANs, the t value is `3~5`
 - Use only the first iteration histogram to set the `t`
-	- Further calibration does not payoff.
+	- Further calibration through iteration does not payoff.
 	- Maybe it's because the value distribution does not change much during training?

 ---
 ## Proposed Method: Loss Scaling

-- Loss scaling is
+- Loss scaling is standard approach in low precision training.
+- Scale the loss by s, and it propagate and scale all gradient accordingly.

 ---